AP+ Testing Portal

 User Journey

-As part of Phase 2, I facilitated feedback and pain point gathering workshops with internal testers to learn from their usage of Phase 1 features (Test Case Management and Test Suite Management).
+As part of Phase 2, I ran feedback workshops with internal testers to understand how they used Phase 1 features (Test Case and Test Suite Management).
+The goal was to identify real-world frustrations and repetitive tasks that would inform the more complex Certification Workflow Management design.

 Information Architecture